Table of Contents

 Therapist Aid Panic Attacks

 When it comes to treating panic attacks, there are a variety of options available.
-Medication, therapy, and self-help techniques can all be effective in managing panic attacks and reducing their impact on daily life.
+Medication, therapy, and self-help methods can help manage panic attacks.
+They can also reduce their impact on daily life.

 Distracting yourself during a panic attack: